Punya-B-R/Housing-Price-Prediction-MLR/README.md

 **3. Model Building:**

-    **- Bottom-Up Approach:** Start with a single predictor and incrementally add variables to the model.
+- **Bottom-Up Approach:** Start with a single predictor and incrementally add variables to the model.

-    **- Feature Selection:** After all variables have been included, manually eliminate features to optimize the model's performance.
+- **Feature Selection:** After all variables have been included, manually eliminate features to optimize the model's performance.

 **4. Residual Analysis:** Examine the residuals to assess any patterns that might affect the reliability of the predictions.